babynus/projeqtor/branches/V9.2/projeqtor/docs/user/CommonSections.rst

    * In the attached files area in the toolbar of the details area

-   * Directly on the detail area of ​​the element by dragging and dropping
+   * Directly on the detail area of the element by dragging and dropping

    .. figure:: /images/GUI/COMMON_BOX_attachmentFile.png